petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.68_COREV.md

 [TOC]

-## Preamble and goals
+## Preamble and objectives

 This section is about code review.
-So, **what can be expected** from a code review?
+The main **objectives** of a code review are:

 * Sharing knowledge
 * Sharing responsibility
 * Improving code structure
 * Learning

-*A good code review covers all those aspects.*
+*A good and effective code review will cover all those aspects.*

-**What are the goals?**
+## Technical objectives and the process

-* The main purpose is to "detect" those code parts that can be generalized and reused
+* The main purpose is to "detect" those code parts that can be *generalized and reused*

-* Another purpose is to check the conformity to appropriate standards and practices (for example for a Python code to check if it respects PEP indications, or for a web server front end application if HTML specifications was followed, etc)
+* Another purpose is to check the conformity to appropriate standards and practices (for example for a `Python` code to check if it respects `PEP` indications, or for a web server front end application if `HTML` specifications was followed, for a script if `ECMAScript` specification are followed, etc).
+This conformity is expected to keep at an ACCEPTABLE level, meaning at least fundamental principles.

-## Tools

-But code review is just a technique, if we'll use a tool for that, we can throw code review away.
+!!! danger "Who to execute code review?"
+    A code review **MUST** be done by **EXPERT** level members, both by a _developer_ and a _software engineer_.
+This will maximize the process results and can give best information regarding **code generalization and reusability**.

-## Mob programming technique as tool
+## Mob technique as code review technique

+!!! warning "Mob technique as code review technique"
+    SDEVEN recommends Mob technique ONLY for learning process when:

+    * junior members are used in coding process or
+    * when adopt a new standard, language, generally speaking a new "thing" and the knowledge should be transferred to some people

-***Mob programming*** means *all team members* are present in the same time in front of one screen.
+***Mob programming*** means that *all required team members* are present in the same time in front of one screen.
 Or work remotely on a shared screen — that is my case.

 First (the team or its leader) decide for a task (or issu*e treated as next action), and when possible we rotate in ***driving sessions***.
 A session means there is *a one driver* — one who types / clicks, and *one navigator* — which tells the driver what to do.
 The other team members **keeps attention**, and only when the navigator goes in a wrong direction, then **interrupts**.
 Navigator navigates for 3 (max 5) minutes and then rotate.